 Salt and Pepper

 The process of making soup is simple.
 Chop onions and mince garlic and sauté them in olive oil till tender.
 Add in chopped veggies and liquid (coconut milk and ground nuts will make it creamy) and simmer.
-Add cooked beans and or grains if desired and season with salt, pepper, herbs and spices to taste.
-Don’t be afraid to be adventurous because it’s hard to ruin a pot of soup, just don’t add in too much of a spice or herb at once (taste as you go along) and you’re sure to come up with something wonderful.
-When you find a combination you really love, be sure to write down the recipe!
+Add cooked beans and or grains if desired and season with salt, pepper, herbs, and spices to taste.
+Don’t be afraid to be adventurous because it’s hard to ruin a pot of soup; just don’t add in too much of a spice or herb at once (taste as you go along), and you’re sure to come up with something extraordinary.
+When you find a combination, you love, be sure to write down the recipe!

 This Mexi soup is an absolute favorite at my house…